 - 9 or more credit hours – $500/semester

 - Commercial Truck Driving – $1,000 one time award

 High School students in dual enrollment and joint enrollment are NOT eligible.

-Graduates can find employment at hospitals, doctors’ offices, school nurse clinics, nursing homes, home health, and many other public and health agencies.
+Graduates can find employment at hospitals, doctors’ offices, school nurse clinics, nursing homes, home health, and other public and healthcare agencies.